DevaWinner/math-magician/README.md

 # 📖 Leader Board <a name="about-project"></a>

-**math-magician** Math magicians is a website for all fans of mathematics.
+**Math magicians** is a website for all fans of mathematics.
 It is a Single Page App (SPA) that allows users to make simple calculations and read a random math-related quote.

 ## 🛠 Built With <a name="built-with"></a>